 In the case of the three men waterboarded on Bush’s orders, British ministers are not aware of any valuable information they gave about plots against Heathrow, Canary Wharf or anywhere else.
 All the policy has achieved is to degrade America in the eyes of the world, and to allow America’s enemies to utter great whoops of vindication.
 It is not good enough for Dubya now to claim that what he did was OK, because “the lawyers said it was legal”.
 The lawyers in question were Assistant Attorney General Jay Bybee and his deputy, John Yoo, and after a good deal of political cattle-prodding from Rumsfeld et al, they produced a totally barmy attempt to redefine torture so as to allow waterboarding.

 Pain was only torture, they determined, when it was “equivalent in intensity to the pain accompanying serious physical injury, such as organ failure, impairment of bodily functions, or even death”.
+Go ahead and browse around here to find legal advice for injuries and more.
 If that is right, it would seem that most of the techniques of the Spanish Inquisition would be acceptable to the American government.
 You could beat the soles of someone’s feet; you could pour molten candle wax on their extremities; you could even pull their finger nails out without infringing those conditions.

 How is some tired and frightened American officer supposed to make head or tail of this sophistry, late at night in some bleak Iraqi jail?
 How is he supposed to calibrate the pain that comes from an organ failure or death?
 It is no wonder, with orders like that coming from the top, that the troopers misbehaved so tragically in Abu Ghraib.
 They failed to see any moral difference between waterboarding their suspects and putting hoods over their heads.
 They failed to see any moral difference between waterboarding them and terrifying them with alsatian dogs or attaching electrodes to their genitals.
 They failed to see any moral difference, that is, because there isn’t any moral difference.